 Right to Inspect and Copy - You have the right to inspect and copy medical information that may be used to make decisions about your care.
 Usually, this includes medical and billing records.
 This right does not include psychotherapy notes, information compiled for use in a legal proceeding, or certain information maintained by laboratories.

-In order to inspect and copy medical information that may be used to make decisions about you, you must submit your request in writing to the Hospital’s Health Information Management (HIM) Department.
-If you request a copy of the information, we may charge a fee for the costs of copying, mailing or other supplies associated with your request.
-We may deny your request to inspect and copy in certain limited circumstances.
-If you are denied access to medical information, you may request that the denial be reviewed.
+In order to inspect and copy medical information that may be used to make decisions about you, you must submit your request in writing to the Hospital’s Health Information Management (“Medical Records”) Department.
+If you request a copy of the information, we may charge a fee for the costs of copying, mailing, or other supplies associated with your request.
+We may deny your request to inspect and copy in certain limited circumstances, but you may request that the denial be reviewed.
 A licensed healthcare professional will conduct the review.
 The reviewer will not be the person who denied your original request.
 We will comply with the outcome of the review.

 Right to an Accounting of Disclosures - You have the right to request an “accounting of disclosures.”
 This is a list of certain disclosures we made of medical information about you.
 We are not required to account for any disclosures you specifically requested or for disclosures related to treatment, payment, healthcare operations, or made pursuant to an authorization signed by you.

-Right to Request Restrictions -You have the right to request a restriction or limitation on the medical information we use or disclose about you for treatment, payment or health care operations.
+Right to Request Restrictions -You have the right to request a restriction or limitation on the medical information we use or disclose about you for treatment, payment, or health care operations.
 You also have the right to request a limit on the medical information we disclose about you to someone who is involved in your care or the payment for your care, such as a family member or friend.
-We are not required to agree to your request.
-If we agree, we will comply with your request unless the information is needed to provide you emergency treatment.
+We are not required to agree to your request, except that you may request us to withhold medical information from your health plan if the information relates to services you paid for yourself in full.
+If we do agree, we will comply with your request unless the information is needed to provide you emergency treatment.

 CHANGES TO THIS NOTICE